How a project

 Build.

-Built statically where we can, and with as little JavaScript as the work needs.
+Built statically where I can, and with as little JavaScript as the work needs.
 You watch it come together on a staging URL from week five onwards.

 Output · A working site, app, or system, deployed and ready to take real traffic.